 Securities Investor Protection Corporation (SIPC)

 If your brokerage firm goes out of business and is a member of the Securities Investor Protection Corporation (SIPC), then your cash and securities held by the brokerage firm may be protected by SIPC coverage up to $500,000, including a $250,000 limit for cash.
-If a SIPC member becomes insolvent, SIPC will ask a court to appoint a trustee to supervise the firm's liquidation and to process investors' claims.
+If a SIPC member fails and cannot meet its obligations to customers, SIPC will ask a court to appoint a trustee to supervise the firm's liquidation and to process investors' claims.
 SIPC protection applies to most types of securities, such as stocks, bonds, and mutual funds.
 However, SIPC does not protect you against losses caused by a decline in the market value of your securities, and it does not provide protection for investment contracts not registered with the SEC.